ctyeong/DAVIS-Ag/README.md

 4. Action pointers

 where 2–4 are all provided in `annotations.json`.
+In particular, DAVIS-Ag offers 1 and 2 with unique "instance" ID's of fruits in the scene.
+For instance, each pixel in `*_seg.png` can represent a unique instance ID of fruit in the scene.
+Pixels that are not of any fruit are set to 255.

  | RGB of Goblet Vine | Segmentation of Goblet Vine |
 |:-:|:-:|